 On March 15, 2010, Amit renounced his material wealth and embarked upon his childhood quest.
 Heading straight to Kashi, he was initiated into the path of renunciation by a Naga saint in a little village some 80 km away from Varanasi.
-Rechristened Swami Sarvananda, he spent an uncomfortable four-and-a-half months there, for the Naga extracted a large sum of money from him, while denying him food and basic comforts.
+Rechristened Swami Sarvananda, he spent uncomfortable four-and-a-half months there, for the Naga extracted a large sum of money from him while denying him food and basic comforts.
 Later, he left for the Himalayas where he spent the next 13 months meditating in complete isolation and solitude.
-During his spiritual journey, Swami learned and practised various tantric sadhanas and was declared a siddha.
+During his spiritual journey, Swami learned and practiced various tantric sadhanas and was declared a Siddha.
 He was also blessed with the vision of Goddess Kali.

 Following are excerpts from an hour-long conversation with him.

 Your memoir ends in the year 2011, soon after you had the vision of the Divine Feminine.
 What happened after that?

 When I came back from the Himalayas, I thought I could help people who were as desperate to find God as I was.
 But soon I realized that very few people are actually that desperate.
 For them, God is a conditional commodity which can wait till they tick off other things from their to-do list in life.
 So I decided to write what I had to say through my blog.